HarshalPatil-Repo/Jenkins-Pipeline-to-deploy-application-into-EKS/README.md

-# Jenkins pipeline to deploy application into EKS
+# Jenkins Pipeline to Deploy Application into EKS

 In this project I have deployed simple java based application into Kubernetes (EKS) Deployment consist of 6 pods using Jenkins pipeline.
 Below tools are integrated with this pipeline:
 - Git: Application code repository